Pisau raut

-Pisau raut (pisau meaning 'knife'; raut meaning 'trim' or 'pare') is a whittling knife that is commonly as a tool to prepare the rattan and other fine carving found throughout the entire Malay archipelago.
+Pisau raut (pisau meaning 'knife'; raut meaning 'trim' or 'pare') is a whittling knife that is commonly used to prepare the rattan and other fine carving found throughout the Malay Archipelago.
 It is well known as an accompanying knife placed in the same sheath with the mandau, a traditional weapon of the Dayak people.

 Names

-Pisau raut is found throughout the Borneo island of Malaysia and Indonesia where it is known by various names of different Dayak tribal languages such as munbat in Iban language, langgei or langgei puai in Ngaju language, jabang among the Dayaks of Baranjan, and haut nyu in Mandalam Kayan language.
+Pisau raut is found throughout the Borneo where it is known by various names of different Dayak tribal languages such as munbat in the Iban language, langgei or langgei puai in the Ngaju language, jabang among the Dayaks of Baranjan, and haut nyu in the Mandalam Kayan language.

 Description

 The scabbard used for the pisau raut is made of palm leaf and attached to the back of the scabbard for the mandau.

 Pisau raut consists of a small blade and a wooden handle.
 The blade is about 10 cm long and is slightly curved.
 The blade is attached to a wooden hilt that is about three times longer than the blade itself.
 The blade is attached to the hilt by gluing the blade onto the wooden hilt using a kind of dammar resin taken from the damar tree and then bound with rattan cords.
 In other version, the blade is convex on one side and concave on the other, which is similar to the design of the Dayak mandau, a much larger blade.

 The hilt of the pisau raut is much longer than the blade, reaching 30 cm to 40 cm long.
 It is also slightly curved, following the same curve as the blade.
 This wooden handle is often decorated with finely carved inlaid bands made of the horn of a water buffalo or a stag.
 At the end of the handle is a knob which is also made of a horn of a stag, or sometimes of light-colored bone or ivory, giving it a contrast with the normally dark-colored hilt.
 The knob is intricately decorated with figurative representations of mythical creatures typical of Dayak art, e.g. a stylised aso dragon head above a crouching figure.